Originally published: 24 March 2026

 - Simplified reordering

-Reliable supply ensures workers always have access to suitable protection.
+Reliable glove supply helps ensure workers always have access to suitable hand protection when they need it.

-Gloves should be inspected regularly and replaced when they show signs of wear.
+Gloves should be inspected regularly and replaced when they no longer provide the intended protection or performance.

 Replace gloves if:

-Providing multiple pairs helps maintain hygiene, safety and performance.
+Providing workers with multiple pairs can help maintain hygiene, performance and safety across shifts.

 Choosing the right work gloves for your team

-Selecting the right gloves is essential for maintaining safety and efficiency across a wide range of industries.
+Selecting the right gloves is essential for maintaining safety and efficiency across construction, logistics, maintenance and industrial work.

-By choosing gloves suited to specific tasks and ensuring consistent supply, businesses can reduce injury risk and improve productivity.
+By choosing gloves suited to the task and ensuring consistent supply, businesses can reduce injury risk, improve handling performance and support safer working practices.

 š Browse work gloves: Work Gloves